Mercer

 The Switchback Trail (yellow blazes), connects the westernmost end of the Ridge Trail to Route 29 down by the Delaware River, tracing a very steep route of just .7 mile and sharp switchbacks.
 This can be a quick aerobic session going uphill!
 Parking is available at the bottom of this trail, off Route 29.

-The Copper Hill Trail (orange blazes), is so named because of supposed (but undocumented) early mining activity by Native Americans.
+The Copper Hill Trail (orange blazes) is so named because of supposed (but undocumented) early mining activity by Native Americans.
 The trail begins at the south end of the Pleasant Valley Road parking lot (from which the Ridge Trail heads west).
-The Copper Hill Trail heads south.
-It descends gently, and then quite steeply, bending west and leveling off briefly.
+The Copper Hill Trail heads south, splitting into two at about .2 miles.
+Following the trail to the left of the split southward it descends gently, and then quite steeply, bending west and leveling off briefly.
 At about .4 mile it passes the Kuser Trail Connector (green) on the left.
-At .6 mile, the blue-blazed Creek Spur leaves straight downhill to the south towards Fiddler’s Creek Road.
-As the Copper Hill Trail curves north again, it climbs steeply, sometimes through small areas prone to wetness, before rejoining the Ridge Trail (total 1 mile).
+At .7 mile the Copper Hill Trail curves north again, before ending in a dead end.
+Following the trail to the right of the split it descends gently through a rocky path.
+About .25 miles later the trail turns sharply right before climbing at a steeper slope and completing the loop by rejoining the Ridge Trail (total 1 mile).
 At roughly its southwestern “corner,” the trail passes the ruins of an old house, with chimney still standing.
 (Do not disturb these remains.)

-The Kuser Trail, named for the former owners of this land, (green blazes) is the main route, about .75 mile, from Church Road, across Fiddler’s Creek, and uphill to the power line and then to the parking area off Pleasant Valley Road.
+The Kuser Trail (green blazes), named for the former owners of this land, is the main route, about .75 mile, from Church Road, across Fiddler’s Creek, and uphill to the power line and then to the parking area off Pleasant Valley Road.
 The trail begins on Church Road opposite the grassy meadow of Washington Crossing State Park and Niederer’s Pond.
-It curves at first to avoid a poorly drained area, then runs north through scrubby woods for a few hundred yards, and then turns sharp right down to an aging wooden bridge across Fiddler’s Creek.
+It curves at first to avoid a poorly drained area, then runs north through scrubby woods for a few hundred yards, and then turns sharp right down to a steppingstone bridge across Fiddler’s Creek.
 Across the stream, the route bends to the right, heading upstream along the creek bank, then curving north to follow the small Honey Hollow Brook, which flows into the larger Fiddler’s Creek.
-The trail leaves the brook, skirts a hillside, bends left and then right, passing the Kuser Connector which runs over to the Copper Hill Trail.
-The main Kuser Trail continues north to the power line, and turns west to follow the power line to the parking area entered from Pleasant Valley Road.
+The trail leaves the brook to slope steadily upward, skirts a hillside, bends left and then right, passing the Kuser Connector which runs over to the Copper Hill Trail.
+The main Kuser Trail continues north to the power line and turns west to follow the power line to the parking area entered from Pleasant Valley Road.
 Parts of the trail north of the Kuser Connector may be muddy in wet periods.

 The birdlife of Baldpate attracts amateur birdwatchers and scientists.
 Its population, too diverse to list here, includes a variety of warblers, wild turkeys, barn swallows, pileated and downy woodpeckers, goldfinches, wood thrushes, and many more.